InkWarrior/Remnants-of-the-Protectorate/README.md

 - Rework Emergency Drop-pods and make easprotectorate1 spawn on Pod Chests.

 __CLOTHES__
-- Complete Outlaw Crewmember outfit.
+- Make a Protectorate Captain outfit.
 - Find a way to make crewmemebers spawn with their unique outfits.

 __LORE__